Sales and delivery conditions of EUROPLANT Pflanzenzucht GmbH

 1. The following general Terms and Conditions of Sale and Delivery shall apply to all offers, deliveries and services and all associated legal transactions of EUROPLANT Pflanzenzucht GmbH (the “Seller”) with companies according to section 14 German Civil Code (Bürgerliches Gesetzbuch – BGB), legal entities incorporated under public law (Personen des öffentlichen Rechts) and special funds under public law (öffentlich-rechtliche Sondervermögen) (the “Buyer”).
 They apply for the entire duration of the business relationship.

-2.1 Unless otherwise specified herein below or in the purchase contract, the Rules and Practices for German Trade in Potatoes (Deutsche Kartoffelgeschäftsbedingungen) / Berlin Agreements (Berliner Vereinbarungen) as applicable at the time of the signing of the contract shall apply to purchase contracts on new potatoes/ware potatoes in Germa-ny.
+2.1 Unless otherwise specified herein below or in the purchase contract, the Rules and Practices for German Trade in Potatoes (Deutsche Kartoffelgeschäftsbedingungen) / Berlin Agreements (Berliner Vereinbarungen) as applicable at the time of the signing of the contract shall apply to purchase contracts on potatoes in Germany.

 2.4 Upon the Buyer’s request, the Seller shall provide to the Buyer the Rules and Practices for German Trade in Potatoes / Berlin Agreements and the Rules and Practices for Inter-European Trade in Potatoes, including the Rules for Expert Assessment and Arbitration.